aleyu0/cse15l-lab-reports/labthree.md

 ```
 this way we know that lines 1, 2, 3, 4, 146, 147 and 148 are empty lines and the line with one single word is located on line 61.

+#Sources
+For this lab report, I used the bash manual through `man grep`, the CSE 15L website, and the GeekforGeeks website.
+In addition, some information were provided by ChatGPT.
+All commands were tested on the ieng6 remote server.
+The data in which the commands were tested (`written_2/` directory) was provided by https://anc.org/data/oanc/download/, a free and open corpus of English text samples.